 As he already revealed his Arcane Magic and still lacked enough other spells to hide it anyways, Rainer held his hand straight into the air for a little demonstration.

-From his fingertips, Arcane energy began gathering and within a moment a 3 foot [Arcane Blade] now jut from his hand.
+From his fingertips, Arcane energy began gathering and within a moment a 3 foot [Arcane Blade] jutted from his hand.
 There was a significant difference in the Arcane energy in the blade versus the bolt.
-It was in its unleashed form not tied by a rune for containment.
+It was in its unleashed form not tied by a Rune for containment.
 Even those inebriated grew slightly sober as the entire camp felt and stared at the energy of the blade.
 Rainer poured in more Arcane Energy remembering the grin on Leaf’s face.

 The violent Arcane energy crackled as it seemed to distort the space around it.
 Rainer stood carefully and walked back towards a tree.
 With an effortless swing, the tree fell as if no resistance was met.